 This is not a civics and government class in the traditional sense.
 We will explore how democratic ideals (liberty, equality, justice, fairness, etc.) get translated and negotiated in the institutions we build (voting, branches of government executive, the electoral college, etc.) and the actions we take as citizens to participate in our democracy (voting, speaking in public forums, political organizing, creating public art, etc.).
-But, our class will allow you to explore current events by providing historical context and conceptual tools for analyzing issues like racism, police brutality, sexism/misogyny, xenophobia, economic and social inequality, and environmental justice.
+But, our class will allow you to explore current events by providing historical context and conceptual tools for analyzing issues like racism, police brutality, sexism/misogyny, xenophobia, economic and social inequality, climate change, and environmental justice.

 Selected Texts & Films: